ACloudGuru/serverless-plugin-cloudwatch-sumologic/README.md

 Upon running `sls deploy` it will...

+1. if no existing cloudwatch function is specified
     1. Create a temporary function in the root of your serverless project
     2. Add that function to the in-memory CloudFormation script created by the serverless framework
 3. Iterate through all the functions (except for the sumologic one) and generate:
     1. CloudFormation Subscription Filter resources linking the log groups created by serverless framework to the sumologic lambda function.
 4. Wait for the stack creation/update to complete and then delete the temporarily created function source directory.

 # Caveats
 You must be running serverless 1.1.0 or higher and have the following configuration in your `serverless.yml` to ensure that the log groups exist and are managed by the same CloudFormation script.
 ```yaml
 provider: